 The primary focus of Day Habilitation Services is acquisition of new skills or maintenance of existing skills based on individualized preferences and goals.
 The service shall offer adult skill-building activities, including opportunities for community exploration, inclusion and integration, based upon the person's current, emerging and newly discovered interests and preferences.
-The activities shall support the acquisition of new skills as well as support for self-determination, the development of relationships, community integration, employment exploration and/or community contribution.
+The activities shall support the acquisition of new skills as well as support for self-determination, the development of relationships, community integration, employment exploration and/or community contribution (including discussion of and general exposure to different types of employment with the goal being to enable a person to identify and develop interests, cultivate relevant skills, and seek out training).
 The skill acquisition/maintenance activities should include formal strategies for teaching the individualized skills and include the intended outcome for the individual.

 Individualized progress for the skill acquisition/maintenance activities should be routinely reviewed and evaluated with revisions made as necessary to promote continued skill acquisition.
 As a person develops new skills, his or her training should move along a continuum of habilitation services offered toward greater independence and self-reliance.